wiltaur/SanaWebShop/README.md

 The DB that is used is local with Sql Server "**SQLEXPRESS**" and we worked with the user sa, giving it an initial password with which it connected to the ORM Entity Framework.
 The Database scripts are in the folder: **"ScriptsDB"**.

+This repository has one image that show the MER.

 To keep in mind:
 - The method that lists the products was developed thinking of a view with a table, the indicated columns and also with a pagination.
 - Some unit tests were developed with XUnit to the Controller, Business and the Repository.